-This is an extraordinary opportunity for an individual with a proven track record of high-quality research related to metabolism.
-The successful candidate will also be appointed to a tenure-track or tenured position in an appropriate University of Wisconsin-Madison department, and receive an attractive salary and benefits package plus generous start-up support.
+We also encourage applications from individuals who are committed to strengthening a collaborative environment that advances the Institute’s mission and to building a more equitable and diverse scholarly environment.
+The successful candidate will also be appointed to a tenured position in an appropriate University of Wisconsin-Madison department and receive an attractive salary and benefits package plus generous start-up support.

-In order to insure the safety of our workplace, proof of COVID-19 vaccination is required unless an exemption is granted for medical, disability or religious reasons.
+In order to ensure the safety of our workplace, proof of COVID-19 vaccination is required unless an exemption is granted for medical, disability or religious reasons.

 Applications should include a curriculum vitae, a concise description of research vision and future research plans (including an explanation of why this opportunity is attractive to you), a statement about your commitment to teaching, mentoring and diversity, and contact details for at least three referees who know you and your work well.
 Applications should be submitted by August 15, 2022 to email@example.com.